CP1401/Practicals/prac_06/README.md

 Remember that `main()` should always be your first function in any program file.
 Note: `yield` is a Python statement (keyword) so you can't use it as a variable.
-As a rule, never use Python builtin words as variables, even if you're allowed to (e.g. `sum` and `print` are Python functions that it's possible to use as variable names... but don't!)
+As a rule, never use Python builtin words as variables, even if you're allowed to (e.g., `sum` and `print` are Python functions that it's possible to use as variable names... but don't!)

-Sample output:
+Sample:
 ```
 Dose: 18
 Yield: 36